GeographicCone/SlimIFR/README.md

-# IfrFmt – Internal Form Representation Formatting Script
+# SlimIFR – Internal Form Representation Formatting Script

 ## The What